 Coronavirus (COVID-19) poses some enormous challenges for the NHS workforce.
 The SPF represents a key strength of the service in its unique partnership between employers and the trade unions working collaboratively with the Department of Health and Social Care (DHSC) and the arm’s length bodies.
 The SPF is adapting its way of working during the pandemic through meeting more frequently, online or via teleconference, to enable the sharing of key intelligence and prompt action – as and when required.

-The government has confirmed that the deadline for reporting on trade union facilities time (time off from an individual's job to carry out a trade union role), will be extended from 31 July 2020 until 30 September 2020.
-This date will be kept under review owing to the current pressures faced due to COVID-19.
-For full details, visit the NHS Employers website
+The government extended the deadline for reporting on trade union facilities time (time off from an individual's job to carry out a trade union role), from 31 July 2020 until 30 September 2020.
+For full details, visit the NHS Employers website.

 NHSEI has launched a series of wellbeing webinars, aimed at anyone who has a role supporting NHS workforce wellbeing during the COVID-19 pandemic.
 These sessions offer expert advice and share best practice on how best to help staff through challenging times.
-They are held every Wednesday from 4pm - 5pm, and are recorded, so anyone not able to join the live webinar can watch the session back later.
+They were being held weekly, but are now every second Wednesday of the month from 4pm - 5pm, and are recorded, so anyone not able to join the live webinar can watch the session back later.
 Visit NHS Horizons, to find information on upcoming sessions, watch recordings of previous sessions, and sign up for the Caring4NHSpeople news updates.

 Free Wellbeing apps for NHS staff